NMAT vs MAH-CETAnisha Mukhija

 How is NMAT different from other exams?

 a) The Marking System – NMAT does not involve any negative marking although your marks are standardized according to the difficulty level.

 b) Timed Sections – Unlike other exams, each section (3 in total) of the exam is timed separately.
 The three sections – Logical Reasoning, Quantitative Aptitude, and Verbal Ability also carry different weightage.

 c) Attempts – You get 3 attempts to pass the exam.

 d) Provision to navigate among sections: NO (You have to choose the order of the sections before you start the exam)

 NMAT Exam Pattern

-Check the given below exam pattern carefully and follow it for the preparation of examination:
+Check the given below exam pattern carefully and follow it for the preparation of the examination:

-- Mode of Examination: It will be conducted through online (computer-based exam) mode.
+- Mode of Examination: It will be conducted through an online (computer-based exam) mode.